teachaccess/tutorial/slides/03-Designers/02-color-meaning.md

 blind to some degree.
 In order to ensure that someone with color blindness can successfully use your product, you cannot rely completely on color alone to communicate information.
-By extension, using colors or patterns alone to indicate something will not be accessible to a blind users.
+By extension, using colors or patterns alone to indicate something will not be accessible to blind users.
 In instances where you are using color as an indicator (for instance, green for something active and grey for something inactive), include a text equivalent description for the state.